 The electropolishing process may improve a surface finish by up to 50% and sometimes more.
 The electropolishing reaction removes material while it improves surface roughness, but since it removes material, electropolishing process runtimes are minimized to maintain dimensional tolerances.
 Since electropolish systems improve a surface on the microscopic level, macroscopic textures or surface scratches will only result in a smoother texture or smoothed scratch.
-Mechanical polishing is utilized to remove macroscopic surface imperfections.
+Mass finishing is utilized to remove macroscopic surface imperfections.

 How much material is removed by electropolish systems?